 - Humans possess an endocannabinoid system designed to help regulate chemical neurotransmitters within the central nervous system.

-- CBD works within the endocannabinoid system to interrupt the breakdown of the homegrown chemicals, increasing the levels of these naturally occurring compounds. (
+- CBD works within the endocannabinoid system to interrupt the breakdown of the homegrown chemicals, increasing the levels of these naturally occurring compounds. (<Anandamide, adenosine, and serotonin, to name a few).

 - The resultant increase creates an additive effect-meaning the CBD can increase the physiological benefits already occurring from the various neurotransmitters.